openshift/hypershift/docs/content/how-to/aws/index.md

 ### HostedCluster

-This is the Hosted Cluster namespace where you as a user will create the definition of your cluster and your nodes.
-An easy way to create a hosted cluster is by using the CLI as we've seen in the last sample.
+The Hosted Cluster namespace is where, you as a user, will create the definition of your cluster and your nodes.
+You can use the namespace you want to store the CRs.
+An easy way to do it, it's by using the CLI as we've seen in the last sample.
+If you do so, you don't need to create the namespace itself, the CLI will do it for you.

 HostedCluster and NodePool controllers (part of Hypershift Operator) are monitoring the HostedCluster and NodePool objects being created in the whole cluster.
 So once you create one of these components, the controllers will begin the reconciliation.

 You will need to have in mind that some more objects like Secrets and ConfigMaps (described in the diagram) are needed for a successful `HostedCluster` deployment.

-From these mentioned objects, the Hypershift operator will create some more in 2 places, Openshift infrastructure and also in AWS Cloud Provider.
-Let's take a look to the following diagram to discover which objects are created in Openshift.
+From these mentioned objects, the Hypershift operator will:

+- Create some more objects in the Openshift infrastructure.
+- Expect the infrastructure created in the AWS Cloud Provider.

+Let's take a look to the following diagram to discover which objects need to be created in Openshift.

 - **Diagram:** Objects manually created in the Cluster namespace needed for HostedCluster deployment